okirmis/encoding_estimator/tutorial.md

   puts "Is this correct? (y/n)"

   # If the user accepts, decode as the detected encoding
-  content = detection.perform content if STDIN.readline.strip == 'y'
+  content = detection.result.perform content if STDIN.readline.strip == 'y'
 end

 CSV.parse( content ) do |row|